Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 ZoomInfo provides the data, the intelligence, and the execution tools in one platform, accessible through native products or any tool you choose to build on.
 When your data foundation is verified, your intelligence layer understands why deals move, and your execution tools put that context in front of every team member, the GTM motion works from shared context rather than siloed tools.

-That's the difference between a stack of point solutions and a platform.
+That is the difference between a stack of point solutions and a platform built on verified data, contextual intelligence, and unified execution.